 Back in 2002, wireless networking technology was new and it seemed like nobody knew how to use it.
 In those days if you needed internet access on the road, you could pull into any well off neighbourhood and ‘borrow’ some bandwidth from somebody’s unsecured wireless network.

-Nowadays, wireless networking technology has been with us for an age (in technology terms at least two ice ages) and still nobody seems to know how to use it.
+Nowadays, one can even get an internet connection in remote areas with the help of best satellite internet options available in the region.
+That said, wireless networking technology has been with us for an age (in technology terms at least two ice ages) and still nobody seems to know how to use it.
 It is practically impossible to get around any suburban area without seeing at least one wireless SKY box and two BTHomeHubs advertising themselves across the air waves.
 Fortunately people have become wise to protecting their wireless networks with encryption although vendors still insist on shipping boxes with default passwords of ‘password’ so those still inclined to wardrive on the go, still can.